ARL DSRC Introductory Site Guide

 1.5.
 Visiting the ARL DSRC

 If you need to travel to the ARL DSRC, there are security procedures that must be completed BEFORE planning your trip.
-Please see our Visit section and coordinate with your S/AAA to ensure your credentials are in place and all visit requirements are met.
+Please see our Visit section and coordinate with your Service/Agency Approval Authority (S/AAA) to ensure your credentials are in place and all visit requirements are met.

 2. Policies